Carrying a balance on your credit card can cost you, but when it’s impossible to avoid, some cards work better than others.

 Citi Simplicity Card – Best for a long intro period

-The Citi Simplicity’s 0% intro rate on purchases and balance transfers lasts for a very long 18 months (14.74% to 24.74% variable APR thereafter), which should give you time to get rid of any balance you might have – and enable you to transfer a balance from another card and pay that off, too.
+The Citi Simplicity’s 0% intro rate on purchases and balance transfers lasts for a very long 21 months (14.74% to 24.74% variable APR thereafter), which gives you plenty of time to get rid of any balance you might have – and enables you to transfer a balance from another card and pay that off, too.

 The Citi Simplicity Card’s intro offer on purchases and balance transfers is one of the longest on the market, and you won’t pay any annual or late fees or penalty APRs.